FreeClimbAPI/python-sdk/docs/DefaultApi.md

-    start_time = "startTime_example" # str | Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss. (optional) end_time = "endTime_example" # str | Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss. (optional) parent_call_id = "parentCallId_example" # str | Only show Calls spawned by the call with this ID. (optional)
+    start_time = "startTime_example" # str | Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss. (optional) end_time = "endTime_example" # str | Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss. (optional) parent_call_id = "parentCallId_example" # str | Only show Calls spawned by the call with this ID. (optional) application_id = [
+        "AP62ECB020842930cc01FFCCfeEe150AC32DcAEc8a",
+    ] # [str] | Only show calls belonging to the given applicationId.
+This parameter can be repeated to return calls from multiple Applications. (optional) has_application = True # bool | Only show calls which are associated with an Application (applicationId != null) (optional)

     # example passing only required values which don't have defaults set
     try: